-Therefore, it’s valuable to know more about self driving car statistics to learn more about autonomous cars’ impact on people’s lives, their safety concerns, financial consequences, and even certain ethical issues.
+It’s therefore valuable to learn more about the autonomous cars’ impact on people’s lives, their safety concerns, financial consequences, and even certain ethical issues.

-Let’s get into some interesting stats and facts.
+Now let’s get into some interesting stats and facts about these driverless autos.

 - It’s estimated that investments in the autonomous technology ecosystem revolve around $80 billion.